 - Ensure your home looks secure on the outside (alarms, locks etc.)

 - If you go out in the evening, close the curtains and set light timers.

-- If you store large items such as bikes in a shed, make sure they are secure and use bike locks.
+- If you store large items such as bikes outside/in a shed, make sure they are secure and use bike locks.
 Even indoors, lock it up with a d-lock.

 - Inform the landlord or agent if you are going to be away (there will probably be a clause in your contract about this too).

-- If you have a trusted neighbour let them know you will be away and ask them to push through any leaflets sticking out of the letterbox on the door
+- If you have a trusted neighbour let them know you will be away and ask them to push through any leaflets sticking out of the letterbox on the door.

 Notify HSE - Gas Safety Advice Line - 0800 300 363 and the council if your landlord does not, on request, provide you with a copy of the record.

 If you smell gas call National Gas Emergency Service (24 hours) - 0800 111 999